 The distribution, abundance and condition of sponge beds in St. Andrews Aquatic Preserve is unknown at this time.
 Management considerations include locating all true sponge beds within the aquatic preserve and providing protection for them from external degradation.
-Primary threats to sponge beds include siltation from beach renourishment or beach restoration projects, anchor damage by nautical craft, trawling by commercial fishermen, collection for tourist-oriented trade, and water pollution, particularly oil spills.
+Primary threats to sponge beds include siltation from beach renourishment or beach restoration projects; anchor damage by nautical craft; trawling by commercial anglers; collection for tourist-oriented trade; and water pollution, particularly oil spills.

 Unconsolidated substrates include coralgal, marl, mud, mud/sand, sand or shell.
 This community may support a large population of infaunal organisms as well as a variety of transient planktonic and pelagic organisms (e.g., tube worms, sand dollars, mollusks, isopods, amphipods, burrowing shrimp and an assortment of crabs).